Select Page

 – Tara Brach, PhD, psychologist, author and teacher of meditation, emotional healing and spiritual awakening

 The concept of “mindfulness” is becoming increasingly commonplace these days.
-But despite that, it often seems there’s a lack of clarity around what exactly mindfulness is.
-That ambiguity can make it feel inaccessible to some of the people who would most benefit from it.
+But despite that, it often seems there’s a lack of clarity around what exactly it is, and the mindfulness apps and tools that allow you to achieve it.
+That ambiguity can make mindfulness feel inaccessible to some of the people who would most benefit from it.

 That’s Great, but Why Should I Listen to You?